 Each of these levels of repair at which iPSCs can exert their effects are considered in greater detail below.

 1. Gene-Level Repair (Gene Therapy)

-- In a mouse model of sickle cell anemia, the wild-type β-globin gene was used to replace the defective gene by homologous recombination.
-Transplantation with genetically corrected iPSC-derived hematopoietic progenitors was successful in improving symptoms of anemia and physiological function.2
+An example of the use of iPSCs to treat disease through the correction of the underlying defect include a mouse model of sickle cell anemia where the wild-type β-globin gene was used to replace the defective gene by homologous recombination.
+Transplantation with genetically corrected iPSC-derived hematopoietic progenitors was then successful in improving symptoms of anemia and physiological function.2

 2. Cellular Repair (Cell Replacement Therapy)